 UAW president to take leave of absence amid corruption probe

-United Auto Workers President Gary Jones will take a leave of absence effective Sunday amid an escalating federal corruption probe into one of the country's most powerful unions.
+United Auto Workers President Gary Jones will take a leave of absence amid an escalating federal corruption probe into one of the country's most powerful unions.

 Continue Reading Below